-Cookie syncing works when two different advertising systems (aka platforms) map each other’s unique IDs that they have both gathered about the same user.
+Cookie syncing works when two different advertising systems (aka platforms) map each other’s unique IDs and subsequently share information that they have both gathered about the same user.

 Well, it all starts with the browser.

-Each time a user visits a website that contains ads (or third-party tracking tags), the browser sends an ad request to a technology platform (e.g. an ad exchange).
-The ad exchange then creates a unique user ID, if one doesn’t exist already, and stores that ID in a cookie.
+Each time a user visits a website that contains ads (or third-party tracking tags), the browser sends an ad request to an advertising technology platform (e.g. a DSP).
+The DSP then creates a unique user ID, if one doesn’t exist already, and stores that ID in a cookie.

-It’s important to note here that it is a third-party cookie because the ad request is made to an ad platform’s domain, not the domain of the website the user is visiting.
+It’s important to note here that it is a third-party cookie because the ad request is made to an AdTech platform’s domain, not the domain of the website the user is visiting.

-Within this ad request, the ad exchange also calls a pixel URL supplied by a different advertising system (e.g. a DMP).
-The ad exchange includes the user ID, which the ad network created for that user, as a parameter in the pixel URL call.
+Within this ad request, the DSP also calls a pixel URL supplied by a different advertising technology platform (e.g. a DMP).
+The DSP includes its user ID, which it created for that user, as a parameter in the pixel URL call.

-The DMP’s server reads the user ID created by the ad exchange from the parameter in the URL, and reads the cookie in its own domain to see if it already has an ID for this particular user.
-If one doesn’t exist, then the server creates a user ID of its own.
+The DMP’s server reads the user ID created by the DSP from the parameter in the URL, and reads the cookie in its own domain to see if it already has an ID for this particular user.
+If one doesn’t exist, then it creates a user ID of its own.

-So now, both the ad exchange and the DMP have each other’s IDs for that particular user.
+So now, both the DSP and the DMP have each other’s IDs for that particular user.